 He didn’t sit on a mat unless it was straight.

 When the villagers were drinking together, he didn’t leave until the elders had departed.

-When the villagers carried out an exorcism ceremony, he put on his court dress and stood on the eastern steps.
+When the villagers carried out the ceremony to exorcize pestilent spirits and ghosts, he put on his court dress and stood on the eastern steps.